0xPugal/my-nuclei-templates/README.md

 # my-nuclei-templates
-Nuclei templates, which I contributed to the community.
+Nuclei templates, to which I contributed or made changes to make them more useful to the community.